wshekrota/egopipe/README.md

 Since I am not testing Elasticsearch I only built a single node elastic.
 Obviously you could take that single node container and build it to a multinode k8s cluster.
 I'll ignore that for the purpose of this document.
+I built the containers elasticsearch first then logstash so I could guess the IP addresses 172.17.0.2 being first then 3 etc. (by default behavior)

 ---